 Q: What is Amazon Athena for Apache Spark?

-Athena is being expanded to support Spark so that data analysts and data engineers can get the interactive, fully managed experience of Athena but can use Spark in addition to SQL.
-Spark is a popular open-source, distributed processing system that is enhanced for fast analytics workloads against data of any size that offers a rich system of open-source libraries.
-You can now build Spark applications in expressive languages such as Python using a simplified notebook experience in the Athena console or through Athena APIs.
+Athena supports Apache Spark framework to enable data analysts and data engineers with the interactive, fully managed experience of Athena.
+Apach Spark is a popular open-source, distributed processing system that is enhanced for fast analytics workloads against data of any size that offers a rich system of open-source libraries.
+You can now build Spark applications in expressive languages, such as Python, using a simplified notebook experience in the Athena console or through Athena APIs.
 You can query data from various sources, chain together multiple calculations, and visualize the results of their analyses.
 For interactive Spark applications, you spend less time waiting and are more productive as Athena starts running applications under a second.
-Also, like with Athena today, customers get a simplified and purpose-built Spark experience that minimizes work required for version upgrades, performance tuning, and integration with other AWS services.
+Customers get a simplified and purpose-built Spark experience that minimizes work required for version upgrades, performance tuning, and integration with other AWS services.

 Q: Why should I use Athena for Apache Spark?